Perceptual Adversarial Networks for Image-to-Image Transformation: Methods

 \subsection{Generative adversarial loss}

-We begin with the generative adversarial loss in the original GANs.
+We begin with the generative adversarial loss in vanilla GANs.
 A generative network $G$ is trained to map samples from noise distribution $p_z$ to real-world data distribution $p_\text{data}$ through playing a minimax game with a discriminative network $D$.
-In the training procedure, the discriminative network $D$ aims to distinguish the real samples $x \sim p_\text{data}$ and the generated samples $G(z) \sim p_g$.
-In contrary, the generative network $G$ tries to confuse the discriminative network $D$ by generating more and more `realistic' samples.
-This minimax game can be formulated as
+In the training procedure, the discriminative network $D$ aims to distinguish the real samples $y \sim p_\text{data}$ from the generated samples $G(z)$.
+In contrary, the generative network $G$ tries to confuse the discriminative network $D$ by generating increasingly realistic samples.
+This minimax game can be formulated as:

-Nowadays, GANs-based models have shown strong capability in learning generative models, especially for image generation~\cite{arjovsky2017wasserstein, lotter2015unsupervised, chen2016infogan}.
-We therefore adapt the GANs learning strategy to solve image-to-image transformation tasks as well.
-As shown in Fig.~\ref{framework}, the image transformation network $T$ is used to generate transformed image $T(x)$ given the input image $x \in \mathcal{X}_\text{input}$.
+Nowadays, GANs-based models have shown the strong capability of learning generative models, especially for image generation~\cite{arjovsky2017wasserstein, lotter2015unsupervised, chen2016infogan}.
+We, therefore, adopt the GANs learning strategy to solve image-to-image transformation tasks as well.
+As shown in Fig.~\ref{framework}, the image transformation network $T$ is used to generate transformed image $T(x)$ given the input image $x \in \mathcal{X}$.
 Meanwhile, each input image $x$ has a corresponding ground-truth image $y$.
-We suppose that all target images $y \in \mathcal{Y}_\text{ground-truth}$ obey the distribution $p_\text{real}$, and the transformed images $T(x)$ is encouraged to have the same distribution with that of targets images $y$, i.e. $T(x) \sim p_\text{real}$.
-Based the generative adversarials learning strategy, a discriminative network $D$ is additionally introduced, and the generative adversarial loss can be written as
+We suppose that all target image $y \in \mathcal{Y}$ obey the distribution $p_\text{real}$, and the transformed image $T(x)$ is encouraged to have the same distribution with that of targets image $y$, \ie, $T(x) \sim p_\text{real}$.
+To achieve the generative adversarial learning strategy, a discriminative network $D$ is additionally introduced, and the generative adversarial loss can be written as:

-The generative adversarial loss acts as a statistical measurement to penalize the discrepancy between the distributions of the transformed images and the ground-truth images.
+The generative adversarial loss acts as a statistical measurement to penalize the discrepancy between the distributions of transformed images and the ground-truth images.